Configuration

 Alias Templates

-After using rtimelog for a period of time, you will likely find groups of aliases that repeat, with a small number of variations.
+After using rtimelog for a period of time, you will likely find groups of aliases that repeat,

 I found that I often needed a small set of aliases that were the same except for variations on the project name.
 The obvious solution for that problem is aliases that work as templates with replaceable parameters.